 - In a large mixing bowl, mash bananas.
 Add peanut butter and sugar, stir until smooth.
 Add aquafaba (or flax mixture) and milk mixture, stir to combine.

 - Add flours to the top of the wet ingredients, and do not stir.
-Add baking powder and salt, stirring into the flours before stirring into the wet ingredients to combine completely.
+Add baking powder and salt, stirring into the flour before stirring into the wet ingredients to combine completely.

 - Optional – add chocolate chips!